fzanazwar/portfolio-project/README.md

 10. Failure Type : The type of machine failure experienced

 ## MODEL
-A summary of the model you’re using and why you chose it.
+The model used is the k-nearest neighbor model.
+The reason for choosing this is that it is easy to implement for multi-class classification problems which is the case for this project.
+Moreover, although it will have problems if the datasets have high dimensionality, the dimensionality of the dataset used was was low enough to not cause any problems.

 ## HYPERPARAMETER OPTIMSATION
-Description of which hyperparameters you have and how you chose to optimise them.
+The hyperparameters I chose to optimise were

+1. the number of neighbors (n_neighbors) : 1 - 21
+2. the leaf size (leaf_size) : 15 - 45
+3. the algorithm used to compute the nearest neighbors : 'auto', 'ball_tree', 'kd_tree', 'brute'

+These hyperparameters were optimised using GridSearch.

 ## RESULTS
 The accuracy of the model was 96.85% with very few false negatives which can be seen in the confusion matrix below.
+However, it should be noted that there is barely any predictions on some of the failures whereas there is a strong preference in the predictions of 'No Failure'.
+Unfortunately, this is the cause of imbalance data where there is a large percentage of 'No Failure' instances

 ![Screenshot](conf_matrix.png)